 fin_dm <- dm_from_con(fin_db)

-#> Keys queried successfully, use `learn_keys = TRUE` to mute this message.
+#> ℹ Use `learn_keys = TRUE` to mute this message.

 fin_dm